-- The University of Toronto offers the International Dentist Advanced Placement Program (IDAPP), a six-month preparatory program in which successful completion admits IDAPP students into the third year of the Doctor of Dental Surgery Program. - Western University offers the Internationally Trained Dentist Program (ITD), a three-year program in which ITD students join the 2nd year class of the Doctor of Dental Surgery program.
+- The University of Toronto offers the International Dentist Advanced Placement Program (IDAPP), a six-month preparatory program in which successful completion admits IDAPP students into the third year of the Doctor of Dental Surgery Program. - Western University offers the Advanced Standing Program for International Dental Graduates program, a three-year program in which ITD students join the 2nd year class of the Doctor of Dental Surgery program.